-The Verdict: Discover it is a decent everyday credit card for people with excellent credit who want to earn rewards without paying an annual fee, yet might need more than a month to pay off certain expenses.
+The Verdict: Discover it® Cash Back (Discover is a WalletHub partner) is a decent everyday credit card for people with excellent credit who want to earn rewards without paying an annual fee, yet might need more than a month to pay off certain expenses.
 In both respects, it’s particularly beneficial during the first year that you have it.

 On the rewards front, it offers 5% cash back in bonus spending categories that change every three months, in addition to 1% cash back on everything else and a promotion that will double your first-year earnings.
 That’s a package with the potential to make the first 12 months quite profitable but probably not to the extent that you’d assume and with more effort than you might expect.
 Not only do you have to sign up for the new bonus categories each quarter in order to earn at a 5% rate, but that rate also applies to just the first $1,500 in qualifying purchases you make during that period.
 So even if the bonus categories complement your spending habits and you remember to enroll on schedule – both of which are far from guaranteed for most people – your ability to earn will still be limited.

-When it comes to financing, you’ll have a choice of either 0% for 14 months on both new purchases and balance transfers or 0% for 6 months on new purchases and 0% for 18 months on balance transfers.
-We recommend choosing the 14-month option and using it only for new purchases, as a 3% fee would inflate the cost of balance transfers.
+When it comes to financing, you’ll get 0% for 14 months on both new purchases and balance transfers (a 3% fee would inflate the cost of balance transfers).

 - 1% Cash Back On Everything Else: This is the market-average cash-back rate, providing a solid floor for your rewards earning.
 It will apply to all purchases that do not qualify for the bonus categories.

-- 0% Financing For 6-18 Months: One iteration of Discover it offers 0% introductory rates on both new purchases and balance transfers for the first 14 months after account opening.
-The other offers 0% on purchases for 6 months and 0% on transfers for 18.
-Which you choose obviously depends on how much credit card debt you currently have, if any, as well as the amount of any big-ticket purchases that you have planned for the coming months.
-Using a credit card calculator will help you determine how long it will take to repay such amounts, thereby making it easier to choose between Discover it offers and ultimately minimize the cost of financing.
+- 0% Financing For 14 Months: Discover it® Cash Back offers 0% introductory rates on both new purchases and balance transfers for the first 14 months after account opening.
+Using a credit card calculator will help you determine how long it will take to repay such amounts, thereby helping you minimize the cost of financing.

 - Bonus Category Earnings Capped At $75 Per Quarter: The fact that you’ll earn 5% cash back on only the first $1,500 spent across each quarter’s bonus categories means that you can earn a maximum of $75 per quarter, or $300 per year, in rewards on such expenses.
 That’s not too bad, but it’s not what most people expect when they see 5% cash back advertised, either.

-- Likelihood Of A High APR: The Discover it Card advertises a regular APR that can be anywhere from 11.74% to 23.74%, depending on your credit standing at the time of application.
-And while there’s a possibility that you will be awarded a rate below the 13.16% market average for cardholders with excellent credit, the low end of its APR range is reserved for applicants with the most spotless credit histories.
-In other words, everyone who gets approved for this card has excellent credit, but you need the most excellent of excellent credit to qualify for a regular rate near 11%.
-As a result, many applicants will wind up with a regular rate more in line with the averages offered to students (17.47%), secured card users (18.65%) and people with fair credit (22%).
+- Likelihood Of A High APR: The Discover it® Cash Back Card advertises a regular APR that can be anywhere from 14.24% - 25.24% (V), depending on your credit standing at the time of application.
+And while there’s a possibility that you will be awarded a rate close to the 14.41% market average for cardholders with excellent credit, the low end of its APR range is reserved for applicants with the most spotless credit histories.
+As a result, many applicants will wind up with a regular rate more in line with the averages offered to students (17.61%), secured card users (18.81%) and people with fair credit (22.57%).